comit-network/RFCs/RFC-006-SWAP-Ethereum.md

 ### `network`

-The `network` parameter describes whether you are intending to do a SWAP with *real* Ether on the `mainnet` or are doing a test SWAP on the `testnet` or a shared `regtest` node.
+The `network` parameter describes whether you are intending to do a SWAP with *real* Ether on the `mainnet` or are doing a test SWAP on a testnet or on a private development network.
 The `network` parameter is mandatory.
+The only testnet introduced by this RFC is `ropsten` but others may be added in subsequent RFCs.

+If you are conducting a SWAP on a private development network use the value `regtest`.
+It is expected that you and your counterparty know how to interpret this value in your given context.

 See [Ethereum Networks](#ethereum-networks) in the registry extension for possible values for `network` introduced by this RFC.